DS-100/sp22/grad_proj/gradproject.md

 ### Accessing Datasets <a name="access-dataset"></a>

-All the datasets (or links to access and download them) provided by us can be found inside the [graduate project dataset link](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FDS-100%2Ffa21&urlpath=lab%2Ftree%2Ffa21%2Fgrad_proj&branch=main) on DataHub.
+All the datasets provided by us can be found inside the `shared` directory on Datahub. [graduate project datasets link](TBD) on DataHub.
 If you wish to work on the project locally, you can also download the zip files containing the datasets for each topic.

 The following subsections contain the descriptions and additional requirements for each dataset.